Bifurcation of critical points along gap-continuous families of subspaces: Proofs of the main theorems

-Hence, \eqref{integer} follows from Theorem \ref{theorem}.\\ On the other hand, assume that $k\neq +\infty$.
-Since again $L_a$ and $L_b$ are invertible by assumption, in order to apply Theorem \ref{theorem} it is enough to show that $L_t$ is Fredholm for all $t\in(a,b)$.
-To this aim, by Lemma \ref{Fredholm} we just need to prove that $P_tTP_t$ is Fredholm on $H_t$.
-Clearly, the kernel and cokernel of the projection $P_t$ are $H^\perp_t$, which is of finite dimension $k< +\infty$, and hence $P_t$ is a Fredholm operator.
-Whence, $P_t TP_t$ is Fredholm, because the composition of Fredholm operators is still Fredholm (cf. \cite[Theorem 3.2]{GohbergClasses}). \end{proof}
+Hence, also \eqref{integer} follows from Theorem \ref{theorem}.\\ Let us now assume that $k\neq +\infty$.
+Since $L_a$ and $L_b$ are again invertible by assumption, in order to apply Theorem \ref{theorem} it is enough to show that $L_t$ is Fredholm for all $t\in(a,b)$.
+However, by Lemma \ref{Fredholm} we just need to prove that $P_tTP_t$ is Fredholm on $H_t$.
+Now the kernel and cokernel of the projection $P_t$ are $H^\perp_t$, which is of finite dimension $k< +\infty$, and so $P_t$ is a Fredholm operator.
+This shows that indeed $P_t TP_t$ is Fredholm as the composition of Fredholm operators is again Fredholm (cf. \cite[Theorem 3.2]{GohbergClasses}). \end{proof}

-\begin{proof}[Proof of Theorem \ref{thmII}] Also in the setting of Theorem \ref{thmII} we can apply Theorem \ref{theorem} once we prove that $L_t$ is Fredholm for all $t\in [a,b]$.
-Unluckily, since $k = n = +\infty$, none of the arguments used in the proof of Theorem \ref{thm} can be applied.
-Instead, by the (new) hypothesis on $T$, taking any $t\in[a,b]$ the assertion follows from the remark here below:
+\begin{proof}[Proof of Theorem \ref{thmII}] Our aim is again to apply Theorem \ref{theorem}, for which we need to prove that $L_t$ is Fredholm for all $t\in [a,b]$.
+However, as $k = n = +\infty$, none of the arguments used in the proof of Theorem \ref{thm} can be applied here.
+Instead, by the assumption that $T$ is a compact perturbation of the identity, we see that

-which is a compact perturbation of $I_H$ since the set of compact operators is an ideal in $\mathcal{L}(H)$.
-Consequently, $L_t$ is Fredholm by a classical result of Riesz and Schauder (i.e., compact perturbations of the identity are Fredholm operators, cf. \cite[Corollary XII.2.5]{GohbergClasses}). \end{proof}
+which is a compact perturbation of $I_H$ as the set of compact operators is an ideal in $\mathcal{L}(H)$.
+Now, $L_t$ is Fredholm by a classical result of Riesz and Schauder saying that compact perturbations of the identity are Fredholm operators (cf. \cite[Corollary XII.2.5]{GohbergClasses}). \end{proof}

-For the proof of Corollary \ref{cor}, we need a special case of the Implicit Function Theorem in Banach spaces that we recall here for completeness (for more details, cf. \cite[Subsection 2.2]{Ambrosetti}).